 Were you getting ahead of yourself and thinking about what skills or resources you have (or don’t have), or how you could actually do it?

-We can often get too far ahead of ourselves by thinking too much, and it disconnects us from the simplicity of the question, but when we drop the over thinking it becomes a simple yes or no. “Yes, I want to make a positive impact in the world”, or “No, I don’t want to make a positive impact in the world”.
+We often get too far ahead of ourselves by thinking too much, which disconnects us from the simplicity of the question.
+But when we drop the over thinking it becomes a simple yes or no. “Yes, I want to make a positive impact in the world”, or “No, I don’t want to make a positive impact in the world”.